John Newfong: Politics

-Straight after leaving school, Newfong joined a student group and joined the Aboriginal Advancement League in Victoria.
+Straight after leaving school, Newfong joined a student group and joined the Aborigines Advancement League in Victoria.

 Newfong was the campaign secretary for the Queensland Council for the Advancement of Aborigines and Torres Strait Islanders, the state affiliate of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI), in the lead-up to the 1967 referendum.
 He had joined the Queensland council in 1961, and was soon promoted to the federal council.

 In 1970, he was elected as the national (general) secretary of FCAATSI and, in the same year was involved in protests against celebrating the bicentennial of Captain Cook's visit to Australia.
 He resigned from the FCAATSI position after a few months.

 In 1972, Newfong was made the "chief spokesperson" for the Aboriginal Tent Embassy on the lawns of Old Parliament House in Canberra, where his media contacts and experience in the Canberra press corps were crucial in establishing a public image for the embassy.
 His political allies here included Gary Foley, Charles Perkins, Paul Coe, Isabel Coe, Gordon Briscoe and Chicka Dixon.
 Although he resided at the embassy, which was established as a land rights protest, from February until July and was quoted frequently in The Australian and overseas press, he is best remembered for his quote, "The Mission has come to town".

 Newfong was known to be extremely knowledgeable on African matters.
 He was one of the first people in the Aboriginal movement to realise the importance of international pressure on Australia, especially from the African nations.
 During the 1960s, he was heavily influenced by overseas independence movements in removing colonial overrule.
 He was the only Aboriginal speaker at the Black Moratorium to speak specifically about the influence that multinational corporations had on the Australian government in relation to Aboriginal policy.

 He was the elected member for the South East Queensland / Brisbane metropolitan of the National Aboriginal Conference (NAC) in 1977, and was a member of its executive until 1979.